 Bendigo Senior Secondary College provides a fully supported educational, wellbeing and pathways program for our Aboriginal and Torres Strait Islander students with a focus on one-to-one care, monitoring and assistance for both students and parents.

 We aim to work closely with students, parents, families and community members in assisting students to complete their senior secondary qualifications and prepare them for further study or employment.
-We welcome the participation and attendance of students and their families, along with members of the local Aboriginal community, at all our college functions and celebrations throughout the year.
+We welcome the participation of students and their families, along with members of the local Aboriginal community, at all our college functions and celebrations throughout the year.